ndawe/histfactory/README.rst

 This script can:

+* list the differences between two workspaces (including differences at the histogram level)
 * fill empty background bins with the average sample weights
 * rebin histograms
 * merge specific bins in histograms